hoffmander/Baker/README.md

 # Baker
 A middleman starter theme
-* Built using Atomic Design
+* Built on Atomic Design theroy
 * Custom girds with Flexbox
 * Yay